 With remarkably little fanfare, Colombia’s Defense Minister Luis Carlos Villegas announced on June 22 that the search for Dario Antonio Úsuga, alias “Otoniel,” the nation’s most wanted drug lord, will now be led by General Jorge Luis Vargas, the director of the criminal investigations branch of the national police — perhaps the most capable investigative police official in the country.

 His appointment also marks the first time that a joint security task force will be under police, rather than military, control.
-The task force, charged with leading a new offensive against the Urabeños’ criminal structure, will consist of 3,200 members of the police, navy, army, and air force, El Tiempo reported.
+The task force, charged with leading a new offensive against the Gaitanistas’ criminal structure, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), will consist of 3,200 members of the police, navy, army, and air force, El Tiempo reported.

 “This is the fourth time I have come to Necoclí in order to get to know the results of the police, which demonstrates the commitment and interest my country shares in supporting law enforcement in its fight against drug trafficking and organized crime,” Whitaker told El Tiempo.